liyunze-coding/coworking-website/src/pages/specs.md

 <summary>Streaming software</summary>

-There are many streaming software options available, but the most popular one is <a href="https://obsproject.com/" target="_blank" class="underline hover:text-blue-400">OBS Studio</a>, although some Apple users may prefer using <a href="https://www.twitch.tv/broadcast/studio/registration" target="_blank" class="underline hover:text-blue-400">Twitch Studio</a>.
-Both are free to use!
+There are many streaming software options available, but the most popular one is <a href="https://obsproject.com/" target="_blank" class="underline hover:text-blue-400">OBS Studio</a>!

-Check out this <a href="https://youtu.be/9idPREZzWpE" target="_blank" class="underline hover:text-blue-400">YouTube video</a> on how to setup OBS, made by Hammer Dance!
+Check out this <a href="https://youtu.be/9idPREZzWpE" target="_blank" class="underline hover:text-blue-400">YouTube video made by Hammer Dance</a> on how to setup OBS!

+If you're using macOS and you're struggling with Desktop Audio issues, check out this <a href="https://www.youtube.com/watch?v=H4VPbMvBuLg" target="_blank" class="underline hover:text-blue-400">video</a> on how to setup BlackHole Audio!

-If you're streaming for mobile, the Twitch mobile app has a built-in streaming feature!
+If you're streaming on mobile, the Twitch mobile app has a built-in streaming feature!

 </details>